 photo © Chloe Bellemere

-During the International Summer Program is focused on collaboration and building an artistic community.
-Every participant contributes to the development of site-specific works, performing arts project workshops, design project workshops as well as attending lectures and taking part in landscaping and design/construction projects.
+The International Summer Program is focused on collaboration and building an artistic community.
+Every participant contributes to the development of site-specific works, performing arts and design workshops, as well as attending lectures and taking part in landscaping, construction and design projects.
 Artists apply as individuals and participate in all aspects of programmed projects and activities.

 The first half of the Summer Program builds toward The Annual Watermill Center Summer Benefit & Auction, which includes the creation of site-specific outdoor art installations conceived by guest artists and select summer participants.
 During the second half of the program which includes Discover Watermill Day, our annual open house, all participants are invited to take part in table and staging workshops with Robert Wilson and collaborators from upcoming international productions.

 An artist works differently in an environment that he or she has helped to create and maintain.
 All participants share in the responsibilities of daily life, including: housekeeping, cooking, cleaning, and maintaining Watermill’s grounds and gardens.
 Daily physical labor*, both indoors and outdoors, including landscaping and construction of art installations, is an integral part of the Summer Program.
 Throughout the entire summer, all participants share in the work, both creative and physical, on a rigorous schedule under the direction of Robert Wilson and a professional staff.

 The Annual Art and Science Insights into Consciousness Workshop is a three-day conference that is held each summer at The Watermill Center.
 During this unique retreat, exceptionally merited artists and scientists are brought together in an inspirational setting to foster an interdisciplinary discussion about consciousness.
 The goal is to enable a reciprocal creative process that will advance both the arts and the sciences, as well as their intersection.